bobbylcraig/bobbylcraig.github.io/_posts/2024-12-29-on-scaling-teams.md

 Consider this example: You're hosting a dinner party for six people.
 Halfway through cooking, you realize you're running out of time.
 So, you invite three more friends over to help.
 Suddenly, your kitchen is packed, everyone's asking where the spatula is, and someone insists on making an artisanal salad instead of sticking to your plan.
 Instead of speeding things up, you've turned your cooking into a logistical nightmare.

 In software development, the dynamics are similar.
 New team members need to be brought up to speed on the project, which takes time and pulls existing team members away from their work.
-A study by Dr. Laurie Williams and colleagues at North Carolina State University found that onboarding a new developer can take anywhere from two weeks to several months, depending on the complexity of the project[^2].
+In practice, ramp-up is rarely measured in days—think weeks to months, depending on how gnarly the codebase and product surface area really are.

 There's also the challenge of splitting tasks.
 Some work simply doesn't parallelize well.
 You can't have nine women produce a baby in one month, as Brooks famously quipped.
 Similarly, you can't have nine developers write a single, cohesive feature without significant coordination.